MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 - its targeted user session is currently not opened on any machine (for attended runs)
 - its targeted user session being already in use on all available machines (for an unattended run)

-**Logic for an attended run:** A run becomes ‘Next to run’, its connexion user is user Y :​
+**Logic for an attended run:** The first run in queue is an attended run, its connexion user is user Y :​
 1. Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
 2. Filter: The algorithm selects all machines which have an opened session of user Y
    - if some machines remain : step 4